 - in a bedroom or bathroom

-- · in a recreational vehicle
+- in a recreational vehicle

-- where curtains, furniture, clothing, or other flammable objects are less than 36" from the front or 42" from top, or sides of the heater For side clearances see Figure 4, page 10
+- where curtains, furniture, clothing, or other flammable objects are less than 42" from the front, top, or sides of the heater

 - · in high traffic areas

 - in windy or drafty areas

 A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as tobaccosmoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as tobaccosmoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may cause walls to discolor.
 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form too much moisture.
 See Air for Combustion and Ventilation, pages 7 and 8.